ettoredn/container-php-fpm/README.md

 # Production-ready PHP-FPM Image for Docker

+This build of PHP-FPM is meant to be used in production or staging environments.

 - Arguments provided to docker are passed to FPM, e.g. `docker run <image> -dzend_extension=xdebug.so -i`.
 - Execute PHP's cli via `docker exec -it <instance> php`.
 - Web application root is `/var/www/app`.